kkohbrok/draft-kohbrok-single-signature-keypackages/draft-mls-kohbrok-single-signature-keypackages.md

 } SingleSignatureKeyPackage
 ~~~

-A SingleSignatureKeyPackage is created and processed like a regular KeyPackge
+A SingleSignatureKeyPackage is created and processed like a regular KeyPackage
 with the following exceptions.

 - The signature around the outer KeyPackage is omitted upon creation
 - As there is no signature around the outer KeyPackage, verification is skipped
   during verification
 - The `app_data_dictionary` in the `leaf_node` must contain a valid
-  `KeyPackageCoreHash` as defined in {{keypackage-core-hash-component}}
+  KeyPackageCoreHash as defined in {{keypackage-core-hash-component}} under the
-  under the `component_id` TBD.
+  `component_id` TBD.

+The original purpose of the signature over the KeyPackage is now served by the
+signature over the LeafNode, which by inclusion of the KeyPackageCoreHash
+provides authenticity for both the LeafNode itself _and_ the KeyPackageCore
+around it.

 # KeyPackage core hash component